-The directors note that the United Kingdom has given notice under Article 50 of the Treaty on European Union of its intention to withdraw from the European Union and that discussions on the terms of a withdrawal agreement (if any) have not yet concluded.
+The directors note that the United Kingdom has given notice under Article 50 of the Treaty on European Union of its intention to withdraw from the European Union as on 31 March 2019.
 With the impact of Brexit still unclear, BAM FM continues to operate a flexible model that is able to accommodate change.
 We maintain positive close relationships with key suppliers to ensure BAM remains a main contractor of choice.
 We seek a balance of public and private sector work and procurement routes to avoid over dependency on any one source of work or procurement method.